Self-Signed SSL Certificates with Nginx and Apache

 }

-Optional, if you wish all traffic to be transported through HTTPS we can setup a permanent redirect on port 80.
+Alternatively, if you wish for all traffic to be transmitted via HTTPS, we can set up a permanent redirect on port 80.

 server {